abhikr1302/EDA-Hotel-Booking/README.md

 Data visualization is the practice of translating information into a visual context, such as a map or graph, to make it easier to understand and gain insights from them.
 The graphs used here for study are: -

 Box Plot.

 Histogram.

 Pie Chart.

 Bar Plot.

 Line Plot.

 Scatter Plot.

 Geo Mapping.

 # Conclusion

-Since the bookings are double for City hotel but revenue difference is less so Resort hotels are more expensive as compared to City hotels.
+Resort hotels are more expensive as compared to City hotels.

 People prefer city hotels for shorter stay and resort hotels for longer stay.

-Best time to book a resort hotel is from October to April and best time to book a City hotel is from November to March as we are getting lower ADR in this period.
+Best time to book a resort hotel is from October to April and best time to book a City hotel is from November to March.

 Maximum number of bookings and cancellations are done in the month of August.

-Both hotel types are getting higher revenue between June to September as ADR is high in this period.
+Both hotel types are getting higher revenue between June to September.
-Hotel bookings and cancellations are highest in year 2016.

 As lead time and total stays increases ADR decreases.
-This means customers can get a better deal, when they book a hotel in advance, or stays for a longer duration.
+This means if a customer book a hotel in advance or stays for a longer duration, he can get a better deal.

 Hotels having refundable policy are expensive whereas hotel with no-refund policy are cheaper.

-Most bookings are done by transient customer types.
-Majority of the bookings and cancellations are made through Travel agencies (Online/Offline) and Tour Operators Cancellation is more in City hotels as compared to Resort hotels.
+Majority of the bookings and cancellations are made through Travel agencies and Tour Operators.

+Cancellation is more in City hotels as compared to Resort hotels.

 Every year there is 25-30% cancellation for resort hotels and 40-45% cancellation for city hotels.

-Chances of cancellation is high when there are no deposits taken by hotels.
-77% of the people prefer the BB (bed & breakfast) meal type in both the hotel types.
+Majority of the people prefer the BB (bed & breakfast) meal in both the hotel types.
-About 94% of people don't require the car parking spaces while booking hotel.
-City hotels receives more special requests than Resort hotels.
-Most of the customers don't have special requests.